antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 Every project object has two required base properties:
 * `name` - name of the property.
 * `type` - type of the property.
+* `default` - specifies a default selected value
+  Its type depends on the `type` chosen.

 There are eight possible values for the `type` property.
 * `text` - property is a string.